 Map 69, Earthquake Catalog and Epicenter Map of Pennsylvania, includes an ArcGIS shapefile and ArcInfo coverage (export file) of earthquake epicenters (437 points) that were recorded in and near Pennsylvania from August 16, 1724, through July 17, 2003.
 Many of the points represent more than one event.
 These data are also available to view or download on the Pennsylvania Department of Conservation and Natural Resources interactive geologic map.
 In addition to the GIS dataset, the Map 69 publication includes a GeoTIFF of the epicenter map and a database of the epicenter information.
 The earthquake epicenter data include the locations, times and dates, magnitudes, and sources of information for each event.

 Sinkholes are subsidence features that are commonly found in areas underlain by carbonate bedrock (limestone, dolomite, and marble).
 Sinkholes can cause significant damage to roadways, buildings, and utilities.
 By mapping the location of existing sinkholes, we are able to identify areas that are prone to subsidence and sensitive to groundwater contamination.
-A more complete description is given on the Sinkholes in Pennsylvania page of our website.
+You can learn more about these hazards on the Sinkholes in Pennsylvania page of our website.

-Sinkholes and related surface depressions were mapped at 1:24,000 scale in central and southeastern Pennsylvania, and the maps were released in a series of Pennsylvania Geological Survey open-file reports.
-The central points of these features were added to the department’s interactive geologic map, and the associated data can be extracted from that map (through the “Tools” dropdown) in a GIS or CAD format.
+Sinkholes and related surface depressions in central and southeastern Pennsylvania were mapped at 1:24,000 scale, and the maps were released in a series of Pennsylvania Geological Survey open-file reports.
+The central points of these karst features are shown on the Pennsylvania Department of Conservation and Natural Resources interactive geologic map.
+Associated data can be extracted from that map (through the “Tools” drop-down menu) in a GIS or CAD format.